Hamelin Pool Marine Nature Reserve: Location and access

 Hamelin Pool is the eastern major waters within Shark Bay, separated from the western area by the Peron Peninsula, with a smaller water body just adjacent to its northern border with Faure Island - L'Haridon Bight the juncture being defined by Petit Point.
 At the northern edge of the Hamelin Pool area is the Wooramel Seagrass Bank.

 The marine reserve is situated adjacent to the Hamelin Station Reserve and the historic Hamelin Pool Telegraph Station about 30 km west of the Overlander Roadhouse on the North West Coastal Highway.
 Access is via Hamelin Pool Road and then through the Hamelin Pool Telegraph Station grounds.
 Access is free.

 Marine reserve

+Hamelin Pool was named after Jacques Félix Emmanuel Hamelin (1768–1839), a French naval officer and captain of the Naturaliste.
+Its French name is Havre Hamelin.

 The Marine Reserve covers 1270 km2.
 It is one of only a few places in the world where living marine stromatolites can be found.
 Other locations for stromatolites include an underwater site (6 m deep) in the Caribbean, Persian Gulf, and in the Great Salt Lake of Utah.
 Hamelin Pool contains the most diverse range of stromatolites and microbial diversity in the world.